shariq1989/cookbook/content/recipe/Saffron_Rice.md

 ### ABOUT THE DISH

 Saffron is a luxury spice commonly used in Persian, Indian, Mediterranean, and Middle Eastern cuisine.
 While expensive, a little goes a long way.
 As a rule of thumb, I use ½ teaspoon of saffron for every 1 cup of rice.
-To draw out the richness and fragrance of the saffron, gently mix the stems with a hot liquid, like water or milk.

 #### What main ingredients do you need for this meal?